surfstudio/SurfGen/Sources/GASTBuilder/Docs/AnyMediaTypesBuilder.md

 ## Don't support

 ### MediaType content must be a `reference`.
 Other in-place declaration itsn't supported.
-Because it that case we can't generate model
+Because in this case we can't generate model

 ## Inheritance